Committee Members

 Dr Jennifer Pearson - Chair

-She has a teaching & lecturing career spanning over 30 years working with early years, primary, secondary and tertiary pre-service teachers in science and technology & enterprise learning areas.
+Jennifer has a teaching & lecturing career spanning over 35 years working with early years, primary, secondary and tertiary pre-service teachers in science and technology & enterprise learning areas.
+Her doctoral research examined how teachers in a Yr 2 and Yr 5 class implemented a new science program into their practice.

-Her passion is for Education for Sustainability (EfS) and she was instrumental in initiating the Australian Schools Initiative in WA.
-Jennifer’s volunteer work with Little Green Steps builds on her professional focus of providing support for EfS in the early years sector to ‘bridge the gap’ for practioners.
+Education for Sustainability (EfS) is a lifelong focus and she was instrumental in initiating the Australian Schools Initiative in WA.
+Jennifer’s development of and volunteer work with Little Green Steps builds on her professional focus of providing support for EfS in the early years sector to ‘bridge the gap’ for educators.

 Email: pearsonjo@iinet.net.au